cms-sw/cms-sw.github.io/build-release.md

     #RELEASE_QUEUE: value
     #  This is used to find the matching configuration (cmsdist, pkgtools, archs etc.) from
     #  cms-bot/config.map.
-    #  By default RELEASE_QUEUE is obtained from the release name in the title of issue but
+    #  By default RELEASE_QUEUE is obtained from the release name in the title of the github
-    #  one can override it using RELEASE_QUEUE: value
+    #  release build issue but one can override it using RELEASE_QUEUE: value
     RELEASE_QUEUE: CMSSW_13_1_X

     #CMSSW_COMMIT |  TAG_COMMIT: cmssw tag|commit|branch